 From over 3,000 international submissions from 988 universities worldwide, A SPARROW'S SONG is one of the 14 winning films selected for the 52nd Student Academy Awards – an incredible success and a great recognition of the creative and technical achievements of the entire team.
 It is a special moment for us, as we have been able to accompany their development and work over the last few years.

-We congratulate Tobias and the entire team on this great success and look forward to the official award ceremony on 6 October.
+We congratulate Tobias and the entire team on this great success and are now excited to see how their journey with A SPARROW'S SONG continues.

 We feel truly overwhelmed and are incredibly happy about the Student Oscar.
 This is one of the greatest accolades you could wish for!